x00201548/CA3DevOps/README.md

 ## Pipeline Implementation

 I then created a new Azure DevOps project and in pipelines connected it to my GitHub repo.
-I then chose an existant yaml file and used the azure-pipelines.yml file below that I pushed into my GitHub repository in the development branch.
+I then chose an existent yaml file and used the azure-pipelines.yml file below that I pushed into my GitHub repository in the development branch.

 Below is my previous CA2 .yaml file